apache/iceberg/rest_docs/rest-catalog-v0.1-SNAPSHOT.md

 *Check if a table exists*

 Check if a table exists within a given namespace.
-Returns the standard Iceberg response data wrapper with exists set to `true` when found, `false` if not found.
-If the namespace for the table does not exist, returns a 404 NoSuchNamespaceException.

 <h3 id="tableexists-parameters">Parameters</h3>